 There are some things that need to get through the barrier however and these include hormones.
 Hormones are needed by the brain as they control our bodily functions.
 However, they cannot pass through the blood directly into the brain; otherwise the brain cannot control them.
 For this reason a system has been set up within the body to deal with the various hormones.
 They are sent to various sites where neurons sample the composition of the blood.
 It is at these sites where the barrier is known to be ‘leaky’.

-Since the blood brain barrier is designed to not let anything through which has is bigger than 500 Daltons, medications often cannot bypass the barrier.
-This means that conditions such as Parkinson's disease, Meningitis and HIV are incredibly difficult to treat.
+Since the blood brain barrier is designed to not let anything through which is bigger than 500 Daltons, medications often cannot bypass the barrier.
+This means that conditions such as Parkinson’s disease, Meningitis, and HIV are incredibly difficult to treat.

 Currently, research is being carried out to determine new ways of getting medication into the brain without the need to go through the bloodstream.
 Research is also being carried out to see if important molecules can be disguised in order to get them through the barrier.
 The only molecules that can really pass through the barrier include oxygen and various nutrients.